Your Questions Answered About Las Vegas Child Custody

 Child custody is a term used to describe the legal relationship between a child and his or her parents.
 In Nevada, child custody is defined in two ways:

 Legal custody.
-This refers to which of the two parents makes important decisions for a child.
-For example, it may include the ability to make decisions regarding a child’s religious upbringing, where he she attends school, and his or her medical care.
+This refers to the right to make important decisions for a child.
+It includes things such as the ability to make decisions regarding a Child’s religious upbringing, where the Child attends school and the Child’s medical care.
+It also includes the right to be informed as to medical and educational issues.